 Are you curious about what an online retreat is like?
 What type of experience can you expect?
 Is it beneficial?
-Recently, over two hundred and fifty people from seventeen countries around the world joined in the Trinley Nyingpo or Mahamudra retreats taught by Tulku Migmar Tsering and hosted by Gomde Cooperstown.
+Recently, over two hundred and fifty people from seventeen countries around the world joined in the Trinley Nyingpo or Mahamudra retreats taught by Tulku Migmar Tsering and hosted by Gomde New York.
 Though everyone’s impression is different, the consensus among the participants was that the retreats were expansive and fruitful.

 Many people commented that the combination of teaching and practice made them more confident in their practice.
 We often postpone our retreat plans until sometime in the future when we hope to acquire the perfect conditions.
 But many of us discovered within the space of our own homes that we can make the commitment to practice seriously wherever we are!
 With so much uncertainty in the world right now, the opportunity to share a virtual sense of sangha community was quite inspiring.

 We rejoice in sharing a few of their voices here with you.

 An In-Depth Teaching

 I would like to share some experiences of the recent Trinley Nyingpo retreat I had with you.

 This was my third Trinley Nyingpo retreat or teachings that I have attended over the last four years.
 The first time was with Tulku Pasang, followed by one conducted by Lama Sherab Dorje.

 Interestingly, I seemed to learn a little more than before, as Tulku Migmar went more in-depth in explaining the sadhana.
 This was my first virtual online retreat.
 And thanks to the organizing committee, Tulku Migmar and Oriane, the retreat was very successful!
 I imagine it is not an easy task to coordinate with so many participants in different parts of the world across a wide array of time zones.
 Moreover, access, materials and continuous information updates benefited the participants and ensured the smooth operation of the retreat program.